buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - On the practice of releasing animals for merit, a tradition now found across the Buddhist world.

-<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 5 (we'll come back to 4 later): Buddhist Art Symbols For Religious Edification
-{:.mb-0}
-- Art, offerings and other public devotions provided early (and current)  Buddhists with an effective, yet soft, way to spread the religion.

 ##### Chapter 4: “The Rise of Mahayana”

 {% include content_blurb.html category="articles" slug="second-buddha_loy" %}